-Reconciling inventory and vendor records features across various company systems is a typical precursory process.
+Reconciling inventory management systems and vendor records features across various company systems is a typical precursory process.
 Robots’ capacity for data integration is thus a gold mine that is worth exploiting here too.

 According to Forrester’s 2019 predictions report for the world of automation, RPA is set to prove its profoundly humanist business philosophy by creating more jobs than in 2018.
 Companies deploying robotic process automation (RPA) will need experienced service providers to manage software robots, creatives and designers to improve user interfaces, or process experts to solve business problems.